DansGit/scraper.py/README.md

   * Referer header is automically updated with latest search results page.

 # How To
-I'm far to lazy to wright this now.
+I'm far too lazy to wright this now.
 If anyone is out there and interested, send me a message and I'll start working on it.